opendevstack/tailor/README.md

 * Simple interface which avoids having to stitch multiple commands together and massage their output to achieve the desired result.
 * Options can be stored in a `Tailorfile` to ease invocation and ensure consistency within teams.

-If you are interested how Tailor compares to other tools such as Helm, please see [comparison to other tools](https://github.com/opendevstack/tailor#comparison-to-other-tools).

 ## Installation

-The latest release is 1.3.0 and requires oc >= v3.9.0.
-OpenShift 4 is not officially supported yet although 1.0.0 and above work in principle.
+The latest release is 1.3.0 and requires oc = v3.11.
+OpenShift 4 is not officially supported yet although 1.3.0 is known to work with OpenShift 4.6.
+Note that Tailor is now considered to be feature-complete and will only receive bug fixes going forward.
 Please have a look at the [changelog](https://github.com/opendevstack/tailor/blob/master/CHANGELOG.md) when upgrading.

 MacOS: